comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 ### __Architecture__

 This system is very similar to the previous one.
-The authors use a Convolutional Neural Networks (CNN) to encode character-level information of a word into its character-level representation.
-Then combine character- and word-level representations and feed them into bidirectional LSTM to model context information of each word.
-Finally, the output vectors of BLSTM are fed to the CRF layer to jointly decode the best label sequence.
+The authors use a Convolutional Neural Network (CNN) to encode character-level information of a word into its character-level representation.
+This is combined with a word-level representation and fed into a bidirectional-LSTM to capture contextual information for each word.
+Finally, the output vectors of the Bi-LSTM are fed to a CRF layer to jointly decode the best label sequence.

 <center>
 <figure>